Canon 1000D vs Olympus E-PL3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Olympus PEN E-PL3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 1000D and the E-PL3 have been discontinued, but can regularly be found used on eBay.
+Both the 1000D and the E-PL3 have been discontinued, but can regularly be found used on ebay.
 The 1000D was replaced by the Canon 1100D, while the E-PL3 was followed by the Olympus E-PL5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 1000D and E-PL3 can be found, respectively, in the Canon 1000D Manual (free pdf) or the online Olympus E-PL3 Manual.

 So what is the bottom line?
 Is the Canon 1000D better than the Olympus E-PL3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.